 Once all the layers have cooled, the sintered parts are separated from the unsintered powder, and the excess powder is cleaned and removed to reveal the final 3D-printed object.
 Further post-processing or surface finishes can then be applied to the final part to improve surface quality or enhance functionality.

-Unlike other additive manufacturing processes, such as Stereolithography (SLA) and Fused Deposition Modeling (FDM), SLS does not require support structures, allowing for greater design freedom.
+Unlike other additive manufacturing processes, such as Stereolithography (SLA) and Fused Deposition Modeling (FDM), SLS does not require support structures even for features like overhangs, allowing for greater design freedom.
 For this reason, it is also one of the easier 3D printing technologies to design for.

 While the process has many advantages, it also has its limitations.
 Staying within a set of geometric recommendations can help ensure better part quality and a successful print.
 To find out how to design wall thickness, hollow parts, mating parts and more, view our SLS 3D Printing Design Guide.